Queen Bee (1955 film): Reception

-Accolades
+Awards

-Queen Bee was nominated in two categories at the 28th Academy Awards in 1956 for Best Cinematography (Charles Lang) and Best Costume Design, Black-and-White (Jean Louis).
+Queen Bee was nominated in two categories at the 28th Academy Awards in 1956: Best Cinematography (Charles Lang) and Best Costume Design, Black-and-White (Jean Louis).

 Home media

-Queen Bee was released on Region 1 DVD by Sony Pictures Home Entertainment in 2001.
-It was also re-released on DVD in the TCM Vault Collection four disc DVD set "Joan Crawford in the 1950s" in November 2012.
-On November 8, 2013, it was re-released again on DVD as part of Sony Pictures' "Choice Collection" online program.
-Before all of the DVD releases, the film was put on VHS in the early 1990s.
+Queen Bee was distributed in VHS format in the early 1990s.
+It was released on Region 1 DVD by Sony Pictures Home Entertainment in 2001 and as part of the TCM four-disc DVD set Joan Crawford in the 1950s set in November 2012.
+On November 8, 2013, it was released on DVD as part of Sony Pictures' "Choice Collection" online program.